-Forming a Society
+Forming a society

-Last updated on February 29, 2016
+Last updated on June 6, 2024

 A society is usually formed by property owners to acquire a water system when no local government options are available.
 This occurs when the original owner/developer no longer wishes to operate the utility.